cobour/neon-world/readme.md

 It produces necessary asm and binary files from the source files of the various formats.
 An installed and ready-to-use JDK 21+ is required.

-CD into the folder "data/data_tool" and issue the following command:
+CD into the folder "data/data_tool" and issue the following command or use the VSCode-Tasks for building.
 ```
 ./mvnw spring-boot:run -Dspring-boot.run.arguments="./data_files_config.yml"
 ```